 IFRIC 22 Foreign currency operations and advance consideration: issued in December 2016, this interpretation deals with how to determine the transaction date, in order to define the exchange rate to be used in the initial recognition of the asset, expense or revenue (or part thereof), in the derecognition of a non-monetary asset or non-monetary liability resulting from the payment or receipt of advance consideration in foreign currency.
 In this respect the Interpretation Committee reached the following conclusion: the date of the transaction, for the purposes of determining the exchange rate, is the date of initial recognition of the non-monetary prepayment asset or deferred income liability.
 If there are multiple payments or receipts in advance, a date of transaction is established for each payment or receipt.
-Not applied when an entity measures the related asset, expense or revenue in the initial recognition at its fair value or at the fair value of the consideration paid or received on a date different from the initial recognition date of the non-monetary asset or non-monetary liability derived from the advance consideration (for example, the measurement of the goodwill according to IFRS 3 Business Combinations).
+Not applied when an entity measures the related asset, expense or revenue in the initial recognition date of the non-monetary asset or non-monetary be advance consideration in the initial recognition date of the non-monetary asset or non-monetary asset.
+Expense or revenue in the initial recognition date of the non-monetary asset or non-monetary liability derived from the advance consideration (for example, the measurement of the goodwill according to IFRS 3 Business Combinations).
 It is not applied either for the income tax and insurance contracts.